brijdaniel/RR-backend/NETWORK_API_DOCUMENTATION.md

   - Time: HH:mm:ss (18:00:00)
   - Timezone: Z (Zulu time = UTC)
   - Separator: T between date and time
-- **Null value**: If no checklist exists for today
+- **Source**: Latest checklist creation time (regardless of date)
 - **Timezone**: Always in UTC (Z suffix)
+- **Never null**: Users without checklists are excluded from the response

 This field is useful for:
-- Showing when users started their daily habit tracking
+- Showing when users last created a checklist
 - Understanding user activity patterns
 - Providing context for the regret index
 - Perfect compatibility with JavaScript `new Date()` parsing